pebri86/verify-pdf/docs/installation.md

  $ sudo mkdir -p /root/sharefolder/UNSIGNED
  $ sudo mkdir -p /root/sharefolder/SPECIMEN
  ```
- ** note: on production these folder maybe located in NFS storage or similar
+ ** Note: On production, these directories may be located in NFS storage or similar.

-2. Create folder for project file on your home folder and change directory to created directory
+2. Create a directory for the project file on your home directory and change directory to the created directory

  ```bash
  $ cd $HOME
  $ mkdir -p signadapter
  $ cd signadapter
  ```

-3. Create docker-compose.yml configuration file to running container using docker compose
+3. Create a docker-compose.yml configuration file to run the container using docker-compose

  ```bash
  $ touch docker-compose.yml
  ```
  edit using your favorite text editor

  ```bash
  $ nano docker-compose.yml
  ```
- write this configuration and save file
+ write this configuration and save the file

  ```yaml
  version: '3.1'
     services: